scalacenter/scala-advent-of-code/docs/puzzles/day22.md

 #### Does one Cuboid `intersect` with Another?

-Now that we know how to get the intersection of a single dimension, we can extend this to the intersection of two cuboids, by asserting that there is an intersection in each dimension.
+Now that we know how to get the intersection of two dimensions, we can extend this to the intersection of two cuboids, by asserting that there is an intersection in each dimension.
 Here we add a method to `Cuboid`: